Achari Chole

 - 2 teaspoon Kashmiri red chili powder

-Fry the masala for about 2 minutes, till oil starts to come on the sides of the pan.
+Fry the masala for about 2 minutes, till oil starts coming on the pan’s sides.

-Add the cooked chickpeas along with the water in which they were cooked to the pan.
+Add the cooked chickpeas and the water in which they were cooked to the pan.

-Add 1 cup of water and mix well.
+Add 1 more cup of water and mix well.

 Reduce the heat to low.